Skip to main content

 See your local growing degree days and soil temperature

-Enter your ZIP code to see the growing-degree-day total from the nearest NOAA station paired with your current soil temperature, so you have both the season's accumulated heat and what the ground is doing today.
+Enter your city or ZIP code to see the growing-degree-day total from the nearest NOAA station paired with your current soil temperature, so you have both the season's accumulated heat and what the ground is doing today.

 The Model: Base 50°F, From January 1, Simple Average